erhan-er/Wabbajack/README.md

   > >
   > Showing all events user attended

-*If we can accomplish features given above, we will try to do these features also*
+*If we can accomplish features given above, we will try to implement the following features as well:*
 > * Adding GE 250/1 points to the users
 > * Showing all old events
 > * Adding other users as friends